 Section A Visual Analysis consists of one question with two sub-parts for visual analysis and discussion on a given visual stimulus.
-Candidates will be required to describe or interpret the visual stimulus and will also be required to analyse or evaluate the visual stimulus or an aspect of the stimulus.
+Candidates will be required to interpret the stimulus and analyse the visual qualities or specific aspects presented.
+Candidates must also discuss the subject matter of the stimulus, interpret the ideas presented in the stimulus or evaluate the effectiveness of aspects or a specific aspect of the stimulus.
 The visual stimulus will be an unseen work.